Finch Hatton, Queensland: Education

-Finch Hatton State School is a co-educational government primary (P-6) school located on the Mackay-Eungella Road (21.1396°S 148.6394°E).
+Finch Hatton State School is a co-educational government primary (P–6) school on the Mackay–Eungella Road (21.1396°S 148.6394°E).
 In 2016, it had an enrolment of 49 students with 8 teachers (5 equivalent full-time) and 7 non-teaching staff (3 equivalent full-time).

+There are no secondary schools in Finch Hatton.
+The nearest government secondary school is Mirani State High School in Mirani to the east.

 Amenities

-The Mackay Regional Council operates a mobile library service on a fortnightly schedule at the corner of Zahmel Street and Mackay-Eungella Road.
+The Mackay Regional Council operates a mobile library service on a fortnightly schedule at the corner of Zahmel Street and Mackay–Eungella Road.